lisp-mirror/eql5-android/examples/REPL/README-1.md

 On abbreviations, like `m-v-b` for `multiple-value-bind`, it will complete the whole word, preferring the first alphabetical match if ambiguous.

+Please note that auto completion only works for a fixed set of CL symbols (and **not** for user defined functions or variables).

 ### Desktop notes